 “The systems that we have … are not focused on trying to render useless Russia’s nuclear capability.
 That, in our view, as in theirs, would be enormously destabilizing, not to mention unbelievably expensive.” —Robert Gates, former Secretary of Defense

 Hypothetically, if one country builds 100 interceptors to counter another country’s 100 missiles, the latter could simply build more missiles to overwhelm the defense.
 The defense would then rationally respond by building more interceptors, yet again causing the offensive country to build more missiles.
 The cycle then continues endlessly.
 This type of arms race is dangerous on its own, but it is also illogical for the defense.
 Offensive missiles are much cheaper and easier to build than interceptors, always giving the advantage to the offense.
+This hypothetical scenario also assumes that one interceptor can confidently knock down an incoming nuclear weapon, which it cannot.
+The GMD system has been effective 55% of the time in highly-scripted tests.
+In order to reach a confidence level of at least 90%, three interceptors would need to be fired at a single warhead.

 Knowing the dangers of the offense-defense arms race, President Richard Nixon and then-Soviet leader Leonid Brezhnev signed the Anti-Ballistic Missile (ABM) Treaty in 1972, which greatly limited the deployment of anti-missile systems.
 Unfortunately, President George W. Bush withdrew from the treaty in 2002.
 Ever since, bipartisan lawmakers have gone to painstaking lengths to articulate that GMD is designed only for limited or rogue missile attacks, not strategic attacks from Russia and China.